sitemill/craft-auto-pdf/README.md

 Some things to do, and ideas for potential features:

 * Delete counterpart on PDF deletion
-* Option to output PNG's
+* Option to output PNGs
 * Look at pushing conversion to the job queue

 Brought to you by [Sitemill](sitemill.co)